 Historically, mineral rich countries have used different tools and approaches to govern the extraction of their mineral resources.
-One of these tools was contracts, which have taken different forms and structures.
+One of these tools was the contract, which has taken different forms and structures.
 The starting point was a 'concession' system where international operators exercised complete freedom in terms of investments and production.
 Then, in the 1950s, a new form of contract came into existence: the production sharing agreement (PSA).
 In this arrangement, the home government joined forces with a national oil company (NOC).
 NOCs were used to place tight direct control on national mineral resources.
 These companies were established with a number of objectives in mind, but primarily to reduce dependency on international companies for energy supply, and to help home governments to build up the knowledge and experience to develop their own mineral resources.
-NOCs therefore played a key role in negotiating new and existing contracts with international companies (Grayson, 1981; Garnaut and Clunies Ross, 1983; Mommer, 1994; Daniel and Sunley, 2010; Rossiaud, 2012).
+NOCs therefore played a key role in negotiating new and existing contracts with international companies (Grayson, 1981).